AlyshaJohnson/green-quiz/README.md

 - Performance - how responsive is the site?
 - Other - this includes spelling and grammatical errors.

+Responsive design is important, CSS code had to be amended and adjusted to make sure the app could work on a number of devices.
+There were a number of user experience bugs that were produced when testing.
+These have now been fixed in the code.

 ### Validator Testing

 Using tools such as W3C validator, Jigsaw and Lighthouse gives visibility of any code, scripts or elements that are causing any errors.
 The results for the site are as follows: